The Best Small-Town Restaurants Across America

 Louisiana: Buck & Johnny’s, Breaux Bridge

 This restaurant describes itself as an eclectic fusion of Cajun and Italian and is in a beautifully renovated building that stood abandoned for years.
 The Buck & Johnny’s menu has enticing items like Crawfish Étoufée but the real excitement is to be found at the weekend Zydeco Breakfasts with a live band and dancing.
-Check out these 16 quick and easy breakfast recipes that are ready in ten minutes or less.

 Maine: Grammy’s Country Inn, Linneus